Prayer

 Benevolence Fund

 Our benevolence fund is sustained by gifts from the SCC community and is utilized to meet urgent needs both within our congregation and out in our broader community.
 Funds go toward items such as rent, utility bills, clothing, baby supplies, and medical bills.
-We are so grateful for the opportunity to steward this fund to come alongside one another in times of crisis, as we have all been or will be there at some point during our lives.
+We are grateful for the opportunity to steward this fund to come alongside one another in times of crisis.

-If you have a need and would benefit from assistance from the benevolence fund, please reach out to us!
-You may send a confidential email to benevolence@shorelinecovenant.org, or call the church office at 206-542-1050.
+If you have a need and would benefit from assistance from the benevolence fund, please contact the church office.

 If you would like to contribute to the benevolence fund, you may mail a check to SCC (write “benevolence” in the memo line) or give online (select “Benevolence” as the fund option).